 This course focuses on global literature from ancient times through the 1500s.
 Works of fiction and nonfiction from a variety of global cultures are included.
+Prerequisite: ENG 1200

-World Literature Ii
+World Literature li

 This course focuses on global literature from 1600 to the present.
 Works of fiction and nonfiction from a variety of global cultures are included.
+Prerequisite: ENG 1200